By David Tomas, on 28 March 2022

-This shows us that website design plays an important role in the effectiveness of your ad, not just the design on the ad itself.
+This shows us that website design plays an important role in the effectiveness of your ad, not just the design of the ad itself.

-However, it is also important to note that in all three cases the visibility and recall of the ad was low, suggesting that display advertising is not be the most effective way to promote brands.
+However, it is also important to note that in all three cases the visibility and recall of the ad were low, suggesting that display advertising is not the most effective way to promote brands.

 2. Different Payment Methods Generate Different Emotions

-The research team also wanted to find out how the payment methods available on a website influence the trust of potential buyers, a fundamental issue for ecommerce brands.
+The research team also wanted to find out how the payment methods available on a website influence the trust of potential buyers.
+This is a pressing issue for ecommerce brands.

 The study focused on two main payment methods: PayPal and credit cards.
-All 30 participants made simple online purchases and their responses were measured by MRI.
+All 30 participants made simple online purchases and their responses were measured.